-• Install the connector on the module until it locks with an audible click.
-For this purpose you press the two clips together as shown.

-The connector is now in a permanent position and can easily be wired.
+- 1. Install the connector on the module until it locks with an audible click.
+For this purpose you press the two clips together as shown. - ⇒ The connector is now in a permanent position and can easily be wired.

-The following section shows the wiring procedure from top view.

-- Insert a screwdriver at an angel into the square opening as shown. - Press and hold the screwdriver in the opposite direction to open the contact spring.

-Insert the stripped end of the wire into the round opening.
-You can use wires with a diameter of 0.08mm2 to 2.5mm2 (1.5mm2 for 18pole connectors).

-By removing the screwdriver the wire is connected safely with the plug connector via a spring.
+- 2. The following section shows the wiring procedure from top view.
+Insert a suited screwdriver at an angel into the square opening as shown. - 3.
+Press and hold the screwdriver in the opposite direction to open the contact spring. - Insert the stripped end of wire into the round opening.
+You can use wires with a cross section of 0.08mm2 up to 2.5mm2 (1.5mm2 for 18pin connectors). - 5.
+By removing the screwdriver, the wire is securely fixed via the spring contact to the connector.